The beginning of OpenID at FEUP

 OpenID also has some extensions (Simple Registration and Attribute Exchange), which allow the identity provider to automatically fill in registration fields, such as email address, full name, country, etc. Of course, this requires the user’s permission.
 Or at least, it should.

-So, Pedro Coelho and I proposed implementing this service so that it can be used with our faculty’s credentials.
+So, me and Pedro Coelho proposed implementing this service so that it can be used with our faculty’s credentials.
 Obviously, it will be deployed and validated by our IT department so that the users can trust the service.

 Yesterday, we completed the first stage — we achieved OpenID 1.1 full compliance: